SAEON/national-climate-change-response-database/README.md

 ## With a configuration file

 Make sure there is a `.env` file in the same directory as the executable.
-Add configuration values to the file in the format below and then start the executable (double click on Windows)
+Add configuration values to the file in the format below and then start the executable (double click on Windows). **This doesn't seem to work on Windows Server 2019**

 ```txt
 LOG_SQL_QUERIES=true